When The Insiders Failed To Turn Up: Political Betting Markets.

 A significant aspect of the narrative fallacy put forward by those that opposed Brexit, was, that given that a majority of the polls that came out in favour of Brexit were online polls, they had to be wrong - people, it was contended, were seemingly more likely to reveal their true voting intention when contacted by telephone (paradoxical logic par excellence).

-When reviewing just why it was that the betting market did get things so badly wrong, we would do well to remember that Tetlock has found that people who spend their time and earn their living, studying a particular topic, produce poorer predictions than dart throwing monkeys.
+When reviewing just why it was that the betting markets performed so poorly when it came to adjusting to new information, contrary to Bayes' rule, one would do well to remember that Tetlock found that people who spend their time and earn their living, studying a particular topic, produce poorer predictions than dart throwing monkeys.
 In Expert Political Opinion Tetlock found that the average expert's predictions were no better than a random guess; moreover, he also found that there is something about being a high ranking expert that interferes with forecasting.
-Human affairs are mostly random and intractable (and often the product of luck): even Tetlock's superforecasters got Brexit wrong.
+Human affairs are mostly random and intractable (and often the product of luck): even Tetlock's superforecasters got Brexit and Trump wrong.

 Kanheman notes that errors of prediction are inevitable because the world is unpredictable.
 Secondly,